EDUCATIONAL TRAVEL OPPORTUNITIES

 Educational Travel Scholarships

-All youth wishing to receive funding for these experiences must apply through the Ozaukee County 4-H Leaders Association application process.
+All youth wishing to receive possible funding support for these experiences must apply through the Ozaukee County 4-H Leaders Association application process.
 Partial scholarships are available for the state and national trips by submitting a Cover Letter, Resume and Recommendation by the deadline.
 Cover Letter and Resume workshops will be held to help youth prepare their application.
 For more information see the information on 4-H Awards and Opportunities Application Packet on the Forms page of the website.

 Deadline for Fall awards is October 1st and includes: